chrishinds/pseudonymiser-pipeline-demo/README.md

 ```
 Forenames are roughly the most unusual pre-1930s entries in the American census.
 Surnames are all double-barreled, formed from random nouns taken from the `wordnet` data packaged in Python `nltk`.
-It is always comforting when demonstrator data to looks distinctively un-real.
+It is always comforting when demonstrator data to looks distinctively unreal.
 Diagnoses are taken from NHS Digital Primary Care SNOMED code aggregate usage.
-There frequency in this sample data match the frequency in the source dataset.
+Their frequency in this sample data match the frequency in the source dataset.

 ## Pipeline Definition